Annapurna Base Camp Trek 13 Days Map

 • Theft or loss of property

-All foreign nationals require a visa to enter Nepal.
-Visas can be obtained at a Nepalese embassy abroad or on arrival at Tribhuvan International Airport in Kathmandu.
+All international travelers need a visa to enter Nepal.
+You can obtain one on arrival at Tribhuvan International Airport or apply online in advance.
 You may also fill out the online visa application at immigration.gov.np before your arrival.

 Requirements: